apu0000/apucodes/README.md

-# apucodes
+# apucode
-This is my git repo
+This is my first Git repository
+Author - Apurba